-The story about Bihu celebrations in Assam begins from ancient times.
+The story about Bihu celebrations in Assam begins in ancient times.
 History says the first Bihu Dance performance was held in 1964.
 Every form of Bihu is associated with a different phase of the farming calendar.
 The Bhogali Bihu is connected with the word Bhog, and it means to eat and enjoy.
 Bhogali Bihu or Magh Bihu is a farm harvest festival.
 Magh Bihu also means the Bihu of fun and enjoyment.
-It marks the end of the harvest season during the months of January and February (Maagha).
+It marks the end of the harvest season during January and February (Maagha).

-The Magh Bihu - Celebration and Importance
+The Magh Bihu 2022: Celebration and Importance

 Uruka, A Night of Celebration

-The Festival Day of Bihu
+The Festive Day of Bihu

-May Bihu, 2022 bring all the joy and abundance to the Assamese people and for everyone!
+May Bihu 2022 bring all the joy and abundance to the Assamese people and for everyone!